How to Format a Turabian/Chicago Style Title Page | Example

-A title page is not mandatory; if you haven’t been told to include one, just centering your title at the top of the first page is fine.
-If you do include one, the key guidelines are:
+A title page is not mandatory; if you haven’t been told to include one, you can just center your title at the top of the first page.

 - Title and subtitle appear ⅓ of the way down the page.

 - Other information (e.g., your name, the date, class information) appears ⅔ down the page.

 - No page number is included on the title page.

 Below is an example of a typical title page following Turabian guidelines:

 All text on your title page should be presented in the same font you use for the main text, center-aligned and double-spaced.
 The title page does not feature a page number, but it is included in the page count—that means that the following page should be page 2.

 Placement and format of the title

 The title appears roughly ⅓ of the way down the page (it’s not important to be precise) in bold.
 It can also be written in a larger font size than the rest of the text, though this is optional.